 The ReFH model was run using the 6.25 hour event for the 1 in 1 year, 1 in 30 year and 1in 100 year events.
-Allowances for climate change were made for the 1:100 year event by increasing the rainfall intensity by 30% in accordance with current Planning Policy Statement guidance13.
-Note that current DEFRA14 guidance advises increasing rainfall intensities by 20% for 2080 and beyond, so the adopted values are conservative.
+Allowances for climate change were made for the 1:100 year event by increasing the rainfall intensity by 30%.
+Note that current DEFRA guidance advises increasing rainfall intensities by 20% for 2080 and beyond, so the adopted values are conservative.
 A catchment area of 50 hectares was assumed and results are then scaled to the site level.